INTERNATIONAL WAY OF ST JAMES IN SLOVENIA

 Information on Accommodation and Food Facilities along the Way of Saint James in Slovenia and Other Instructions

-A Credencial, i.e. Pilgrim’s Passport, may be obtained before starting the pilgrimage at the office of the Association of Friends of the Way of Saint James in Slovenia.
+A Credencial, i.e. Pilgrim’s Passport, may be obtained before starting the pilgrimage at the office of the Association of Friends of the St. James Way in Slovenia .
 It can also be sent by post.
 A Credencial is stamped during the pilgrimage with the stamps of the Slovenian Way of St James at the churches of St James and/or with the stamps of the places where pilgrims sleep, such as hostels, monasteries, parishes, and other places.
+It is recommended to be equipped with an ink pad such as the mountaineers use.
 A certificate of the Slovenian Way of St James, the Slovenian “Compostela”, is granted after a copy of the credencial is provided.
-It is recommended to be equipped with an ink pad such as mountaineers use.

 For more information, please contact: